sebastianpiskorski/plugin-InterSites/README.md

 To access this functionality, navigate to the All Websites dashboard.
 Here there will be a new link that says _Number of visitors who viewed several websites_.
 Click this link and a dialog will display that will allow you to get visitor metrics for many sites.

+Comparison of visits is done in dates for the UTC time, not for the site specific time.

 ### _Those are all the features available right now._

 This plugin is very new, so there is only one.
 However!
 We have big plans for this plugin and will be working to include many new and mind-bending features.